Medically reviewed by Vicky Davis, FNP

 It may surprise you to know that it actually makes up 30 percent of your body’s protein mass.

 But, like with biotin, a heck of a lot more research is needed to support whether or not collagen supplements can boost hair health.
+See more details in our collagen and hair guide.

 There was one small study done that centered around 15 women who all reported having thinning hair.